zehrakorkusuz/test_time_training_dl_domain_adaptation/README.md

 # Marginal entropy minimization with one test point (MEMO): Test Time Robustness via Adaptation and Augmentation

-Just using Random Resized Crop in augmentation ~ >10% accuracy in adversarial images!
+Just using Random Resized Crop in augmentation with MEMO ~ >10% accuracy in adversarial images!

 ## Overview & top-1 Accuracy